kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 kinClient.deleteAccount(int index);
 ```

 **Warning:** You can delete an account from the device using `deleteAccount`, but beware!
-The account will lose access to the account's private key and subsequently will lose access to the Kin stored in the account.
+The account will lose access to the account's private key and subsequently your user will lose access to the Kin stored in the account on the Kin Blockchain.

 #### Onboarding

 Before a new account can be used it must be added to the blockchain in a process called onboarding.
-The process of onboarding consists of two steps, first creating a keypair on the client as we did before, then creating the public address on the Kin blockchain, you normally do this by communicating to a server running the Python SDK.
-On the testnet this is done automatically for you.
+The process of onboarding consists of two steps, first creating a keypair on the client as we did before, then creating an account with that public address on the Kin Blockchain.

+In the production environment onboarding is accomplished by a back-end server running the Kin SDK for Python.
+On the testnet onboarding is done automatically for you.
 Also remember that new accounts are created with 0 Kin, so you will have fund them.
 On the Playgound you can fund accounts using the `friendbot`.

 For code details see the [Sample App](https://github.com/kinecosystem/kin-sdk-android/tree/master/sample)'s [OnBoarding](https://github.com/kinecosystem/kin-sdk-android/blob/master/sample/src/main/java/kin/sdk/sample/OnBoarding.java) class.